marcpaterno/spack_retreat/revised_work.md

 ## Project Goals

-The reason that CSAID is moving to the use of Spack is to reduce the work load inherant in the use of the Fermilab-supported UPS and the other software tools that were couped to the use of UPS.
+The reason that CSAID is moving to the use of Spack is to reduce the work load inherent in the use of the Fermilab-supported UPS and the other software tools that were coupled to the use of UPS.
 The primary goal of the Spack Migration Project is to deliver the set of spack-based and spack-related tools necessary to execute this move.
 This is being done at the same time as the move to the AL9 operating system.
 All software support for CSAID-developed software  on AL9  will be based on the use of Spack, rather than the UPS-related tools.